lengerke/dl-methods-for-multicarrier-transceivers/README.md

 Learned Modulation and
 Synchronization](https://ieeexplore.ieee.org/abstract/document/8757051).
-They allow training and evaluation of autoencoders, that are able to transmit data over a wireless channel, using TensorFlow and Keras frameworks.
+They allow training and evaluation of autoencoders, that are able to transmit data over a wireless channel, using TensorFlow (probably 1.4, 1.5 or 1.6) and the in 2019 still standalone Keras frameworks.
 The trained autoencoder can be imported into GNURadio for over-the-air transmission using [Tensorflow GNURadio Blocks](https://github.com/lengerke/gr-tensorflow_cc).